Hsu-Che-Wei/scKB/README.md

 ## kallisto-bustools

- In Unix / Linux environment, make sure that both "kallisto" and "bustools" can be found and executed.
+ In Unix/Linux environment, make sure that both "kallisto" and "bustools" can be found and executed.